 This sensor is used to sense pressure levels in an area.
 It is generally used to track altitude changes and improve GPS accuracy.

 This sensor is used to detect ambient light.
-It is used to automatically adjust your screen’s brightness.
+It is used to adjust your screen’s brightness automatically.